Ultralight Fly Fishing

 Thanks, Ron for inviting me up to fish the Savage.
 That invitation set into motion all sorts of wonderful experiences for my wife and me.
 Meeting all the friendly western Marylanders was a treat.
 Fishing so many of the area waters was a real treat.
 Seeing the towns in the area was an education.
 I'll be back for the Savage and the Yough.

-Lodging in this area is available in the historic and friendly Stonebow Inn.
-Located in Grantsville the Stonebow is 100 feet from the Casselman River, and a short drive from the Savage River, the Upper Potomac, the Youghiogheny River, or the Savage River.
+When in the area my wife and I stayed at the Stonebow Inn.
+Sadly the Stonebow has since closed its doors.
+It was literally located in Grantsville 100 feet from the Casselman River, and a short drive from the Savage River, the Upper Potomac, amd the Youghiogheny River.
 There are state parks and many activities for everyone in the immediate area.
-Because Julyen Norman loves to prepare morning delights, breakfast is incredible at the B&B plus full food service is only steps away.
-An artisan's village is just across the street.

 WARM WATERS |